fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-should-not-ignore-StackOverFlowErrors.md

 StackOverflowError: The Java Virtual Machine implementation has run out of stack space for a thread, typically because the thread is doing an unbounded number of recursive invocations as a result of a fault in the executing program.
 ``

-# What can go wrong in ignoring StackOverFlowError?
+# What can go wrong in catching and ignoring StackOverFlowError?

-Let us start with simple program, infact a buggy program and ignoring/catching StackOverFlowError
+Let us start with simple program, in fact a buggy program catches StackOverFlowError and ignores it.

 ```